The Pleasure Garden (1925 film): Production

 Hitchcock described the casting process thus:

 Michael Balcon, who had conceived the idea of "importing" American stars long before anybody else, had engaged Virginia Valli for the leading role.
 She was at the height of her career then – glamorous, famous, and very popular.
 That she was coming to Europe to make a picture at all was something of an event.

 Producer Michael Balcon allowed Hitchcock to direct the film when Graham Cutts, a jealous executive at Gainsborough Pictures, refused to let Hitchcock work on The Rat.

-The film was shot in Italy (Alassio, Genoa, and Lake Como) and Germany.
+The film was shot in 1925 in Italy (Alassio, Genoa, and Lake Como) and Germany.
 Many misfortunes befell the cast and crew.
 When Gaetano Ventimiglia, the film's cinematographer, failed to declare the film stock to Italian customs officials, the team had to pay fines and buy new film, seriously depleting their budget.

-For the only time in a British Hitchcock production, both lead actresses, Virginia Valli and Carmelita Geraghty, were American.

-The film was shot in 1925 and shown briefly in London in April 1926.
-However, it was not officially released in the UK until January 1927, just before Hitchcock's third film, The Lodger: A Story of the London Fog, became a hit in February 1927.

-Production credits

-The production credits on the film were as follows: